-We have audited the combined financial statements of United Way of Greater Cleveland and The Cleveland Community Fund (the 'Organization'), which comprise the combined statements of financial position as of June 30, 2021 and 2020, and the related combined statements of activities and changes in net assets, allocations, contributions and functional expenses and cash flows for the years then ended, and the related notes to the combined financial statements.
+We have audited the combined financial statements of United Way of Greater Cleveland and the Cleveland Community Fund (the Organization), which comprise the combined statements of financial position as of June 30, 2022, and 2021, and the related combined statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the combined financial statements.

-In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Organization as of June 30, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Organization as of June 30, 2022, and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.